Zabooby/mpv-config/README.md

 * Download the latest 64bit (or 64bit-v3 for newer CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder of your choice (mine is called mpv).
 This is now your mpv folder and can be placed wherever you want.
 * Run `mpv-install.bat`, which is located in the `installer` folder (see File Structure section), with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
 * Download and extract the `portable_config` folder from this repo to the mpv folder you just made.
-* Add/change file paths, in [profiles.conf](https://github.com/Zabooby/mpv-config/blob/6bd416d614754f23b2d2ff1631e026994298c785/portable_config/profiles.conf#L74) and 2 other files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder (detailed in the File Structure section), to match where the relevant files/folders exist on your pc.
+* Add file paths, to 2 files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder (detailed in the File Structure section), to match your preferences.
 * **Adjust relevant settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system, use the [manual](https://mpv.io/manual/master/) to find out what different options do or open an issue if you need any help.**
 * You're all set up.
 Go watch some videos!